-Find the answers to the most frequently asked questions about Big Bend National Park
+Find the answers to the most frequently asked questions about Big Bend National Park.

-Q:How can we take a river trip?
+Q:How can we take a river trip at Big Bend National Park?

 A:Several companies offer guided river trips ranging from one-half day to one week.
 You can also bring (or rent) equipment and obtain a back country use permit to do your own river trip.
 Because river levels and conditions vary, check current conditions before planning your own trip.